AgentTorch/AgentTorch/docs/tutorials/differentiable-discrete-sampling/index.md

 - **Straight-Through Estimator**: A simple gradient approximation that copies gradients from output to input
 - **Stochastic Triples Method**: More sophisticated gradient estimation using probability-aware weightings

-## Example: Markovian Random Walk with Categorical sampling
+## Experiment 1: Markovian Random Walk
-Let's implement a 1D markovian random walk X0, X1, ...., Xn using the categorical sampling.
+Let's implement a 1D markovian random walk X0, X1, ...., Xn using the `agent_torch.core.distribution.Categorical` sampling method.
 The agent can move left or right with probabilites:

 - Xn+1 = Xn + 1 with probability e^(-Xn/p)
 - Xn+1 = Xn - 1 with probability 1 - e^(-Xn/p)